About SMC ES

 Registration and embargoes

-• Journalists will be able to register with SMC Spain to access embargoed content before the information is made public.
-They will have to agree in writing to abide by the embargo policy and will be responsible for ensuring that this embargoed material is not disseminated in part or in full.
-SMC Spain reserves the right to authorise such a registration.
+• Journalists can subscribe to access embargoed content before science information is made public.
+They will have to agree in writing to comply with the embargo policy, and will be responsible for ensuring that embargoed materials are not disseminated, be it in part or in full.
+The SMC Spain reserves the right to authorise registration.
 In no event shall SMC Spain be liable for the misuse of embargoed material by a journalist.
-Failure to comply with the embargo policy will result in the journalist's automatic removal from SMC Spain´s register.
+Failure to comply with the embargo policy will result in the journalist's automatic removal from the SMC Spain’s list.

 Governance